How to make a capital increase in a limited company?

 4. Capital increase with reserves: in this case, the capital is increased with profits obtained by the company that have not yet been distributed.

-5. Capital increase through cryptocurrency contribution.
+5. Capital increase through cryptocurrency contributions.
 This modality, which is gradually increasing, consists of the contribution of cryptocurrencies, whether Bitcoin, Ethereum, Ripple XRP, Litecoin or IOTA, among others.
 They have a special nature; although you might think it is money, it is legally considered an intangible asset.
 Therefore, the regime for non-cash contributions applies.

 What is the pre-emptive subscription right in capital increases?

 I hope this article has resolved some of the doubts that arise in our daily work at our notary office in Diagonal.
-Now that you know what a capital increase is, if you have any questions and are looking for a notary office in Barcelona, do not hesitate to contact us at JLA Notarios (bcn@jlanotarios.com)
+Now that you know what a capital increase in limited companies is, if you have any questions and are looking for a notary office in Barcelona, do not hesitate to contact us at JLA Notarios (bcn@jlanotarios.com)

 Your privacy is important to us